Oak Hall, Melbourne Rudolf Steiner School

 Warranwood Art Show has been proudly supporting the artistic community and running art exhibitions since 2003.

-Today’s Warranwood Art Show runs its annual exhibition in autumn in the inspiring Oak Hall building in the foreground garden of the school at 213 Wonga Road in Warranwood.
+Today’s Warranwood Art Show runs its annual exhibition in autumn in the inspiring Oak Hall building located in the leafy foreground gardens at the Melbourne Rudolf Steiner School, 213 Wonga Road, Warranwood, Victoria.
 The exhibition annually showcases artworks by professional and emerging artists across Victoria.

 Each year artworks are sold with many artists commissioned, recognised or collected.
 Emerging artists gain encouragement with Awards and prizes to further refine and expand their art.
 Independent judges and awards provide an avenue for recognition with Award prizes in a variety of categories.